onionshare/onionshare/docs/source/develop.rst

     [Aug 23 2020 22:37:06] Settings.load
     [Aug 23 2020 22:37:06] Settings.load: Trying to load /home/user/.config/onionshare/onionshare.json
     [Aug 23 2020 22:37:06] Onion.connect: tor_data_directory_name=/home/user/.config/onionshare/tmp/tmpig895mfl
-    Connecting to the Tor network: 14% - Handshaking with a relay Connecting to the Tor network: 25% - Asking for networkstatus consensus Connecting to the Tor network: 30% - Loading networkstatus consensus Connecting to the Tor network: 40% - Loading authority key certs Connecting to the Tor network: 45% - Asking for relay descriptors Connecting to the Tor network: 50% - Loading relay descriptors Connecting to the Tor network: 59% - Loading relay descriptors Connecting to the Tor network: 68% - Loading relay descriptors Connecting to the Tor network: 89% - Finishing handshake with a relay to build circuits Connecting to the Tor network: 95% - Establishing a Tor circuit Connecting to the Tor network: 100% - Done
+    Connecting to the Tor network: 100% - Done
     [Aug 23 2020 22:37:14] Onion.connect: Connected to tor 0.4.3.6
     [Aug 23 2020 22:37:14] Settings.load
     [Aug 23 2020 22:37:14] Settings.load: Trying to load /home/user/.config/onionshare/onionshare.json